top of page

 Mount Rainer, Washington UAP Sighting

-Source: Project Blue Book File
+Source: Kenneth Arnold and Project Blue Book File

 On June 24, 1947, private pilot Kenneth Arnold claimed that he saw a string of nine, shiny, large UFO's or UAP, flying west past Mount Rainier at speeds that he estimated to be at least 1,200 miles an hour, or Mach 1.56, but maybe up to 1,700 miles an hour.
 He clocked the UFO's going 47 miles in 102 seconds.